jrgrant/hass_ids_hyyp/README.md

 ---
 # Changelog:

+**Version 1.5.0 b1**

+- If you are upgrading from  1.4.x or earlier then you **MUST** re-add the integration to load the new configuration settings.
+- Implemented "Cell Phone" type "Push Notifications"
+    - These are similar to the "Notifications" that you receive on your cellphone e.g. when disarming or alarm trigger.
+    - Whenever a new message comes through, the summary is now displayed in `sensor.[site]_ids_push_notifications`
+    - Limited testing has been done and reporting method and text may change.
+    - You **MUST** restart Home Assistant once after re-adding the integration.

 **Version 1.4.1 b1**
 - Version bump only to prevent debug version from being latest and people "upgrading" to the debug version.